Schenley Park Race Weekend

 What you can deduct for charitable contributions:

 The PVGP is a 501 (c) (3) organization and any direct donations can be deductible.
 Any value you receive from a fee paid for a particular event must be subtracted from the value received.
 Example: For the Black Tie & Tailpipes event the value of the dinner and entertainment (approximately $100) is not deductible, the remaining cost per ticket is.
-The value received for a Jet Center ticket is $100.
+The value received for a Garden Party ticket is $100.
 For the International, Car Shows the entire fee paid is deductible.
 For Patron Parking $20 from each parking spot is not deductible.
 Please contact the PVGP for more details and tax documentation.